-McNicholas & McNicholas, LLP is a Los Angeles-based plaintiff's law firm founded by a family of three generations of attorneys, John McNicholas and his two sons, Patrick and Matthew.
+McNicholas & McNicholas, LLP is a Los Angeles-based plaintiff's law firm founded by a family of attorneys spanning three generations – John McNicholas and his two sons, Patrick and Matthew.
 In our more than 30 years of practice, we have built a reputation as a leading law firm in California.
-A winning combination of experience, teamwork and professionalism has allowed us to achieve precedent-setting and record-breaking verdicts and settlements for our clients.
+A winning combination of experience, teamwork, and professionalism has allowed us to achieve precedent-setting and record-breaking verdicts and settlements for our clients.

 If you or a loved one has been injured in a car accident that was caused by someone else’s negligence, turn to the experienced Los Angeles personal injury lawyers at McNicholas & McNicholas, LLP to fight for the compensation you need.